nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add appointment date and time.
-2. HealthConnect adds appointment date and time and displays confirmation message.
+2. HealthConnect adds appointment date and time and displays confirmation message.<br>
     Use case ends.

 **Extensions**

 * 1a.
 HealthConnect detects an error in the command format.
     * 1a1.
-HealthConnect shows an error message.
+HealthConnect shows an error message.<br>
         Use case ends.

 * 1b.
 HealthConnect detects an overlapping appointment date and time.

     * 1b1.
 HealthConnect shows an error message.
     * 1b2.
-HealthConnect displays information on existing person with overlapped date and time.
+HealthConnect displays information on existing person with overlapped date and time.<br>
         Use case ends.

 * 1c.
 HealthConnect detects non-existent client.

     * 1c1.
-HealthConnect shows an error message.
+HealthConnect shows an error message.<br>
         Use case ends.

 **Use case: Show schedule for the day**